conways-glider/conways-glider/README.md

 - Rust Lang
 - Go Lang

-If you want to contact me, please reach out via my Mastodon or Bluesky!
+If you want to contact me, please reach out via my Bluesky or Mastodon!